 For further information and assistance, contact AHPRA or your professional indemnity insurer.

-This article was written by Principal, Shannon Mony and Graduate, Jack Davies.
+This article was written by Principal, Shannon Mony.
 Please contact Shannon if you have any questions or would like more information.

 The National Law s 5.